-At December 31, 2018 and 2017, the Company had \$29,210 million and \$36,153 million, respectively, of insurance in-force for which the gross premiums were less than the net premiums according to the standard of valuation set by the state of New York.
+At December 31, 2019 and 2018, the Company had \$42,929 million and \$29,210 million, respectively, of insurance in-force for which the gross premiums were less than the net premiums according to the standard of valuation set by the state of New York.

-The Company has elected to establish reserves pursuant to NAIC Valuation Manual Appendix A and Valuation Manual Appendix C for contracts issued in 2018 and 2017, as allowed during the first three years following the operating date of the Valuation Manual.
+The Company has elected to establish reserves pursuant to NAIC Valuation Manual Appendix A and Valuation Manual Appendix C for contracts issued in 2019 and 2018, as allowed during the first three years following the operating date of the Valuation Manual.

-In 2018, the Company recorded a \$33 million increase in reserves for blended whole life insurance sold under the Group Membership business operation to reflect an updated valuation methodology.
+In 2019 and 2018, the Company recorded a \$26 million and \$33 million, respectively, increase in reserves for blended whole life insurance sold under the Group Membership business operation to reflect an updated valuation methodology.
 This change in valuation basis was reported as a direct reduction in surplus in the accompanying Statutory Statements of Changes Surplus.